artichoke/artichoke/README.md

 more `-e` flags.

-Artichoke can `require`, `require_relative`, and `load` files from the local filesystem, but otherwise does not yet support local filesystem access.
+Artichoke can `require`, `require_relative`, and `load` files from the local file system, but otherwise does not yet support local file system access.
 A temporary workaround is to inject data into the interpreter with the `--with-fixture` flag, which reads file contents into a `$fixture` global.